I created this Should/Could movie in 2017. It was based on the changes I made – seen above – to a painting I’d done years before.

 I’ve been reading with considerable curiosity the copious articles posted online analyzing the characteristics and modus operandi of these alleged predators – and comparing them with my own experience.
 Here are some of my conclusions:

 Predator.
 An abuser is often a predator.
 He or she chooses to work or volunteer in a field where they have continuous access to an unsuspecting supply of potential victims.
 The predator works him/herself into a position of power.
-Besides heads of corporations, directors and producers, think boy or girl scout leaders, sport coaches, close relatives or family friends – and, yes, priests.
+Besides heads of corporations, directors and producers, think boy or girl scout leaders, sport coaches, close relatives, caregivers, therapists, or family friends – and, yes, priests.
 My abuser was an elementary school teacher.

 Until now, fearing retribution and law suits, if anyone did admit or made innuendos that they were abused, usually they didn’t name names or places.
 Until now.